5 Steps to Potato Planting Success

 The humble potato is a staple on many dinner tables around New Zealand.
 Roasted, boiled, mashed or in a salad – no matter how you serve yours, they will always taste better dug out of your own garden.
-Follow our potato growing guide to plant Tui Certified Seed Potatoes in garden beds or containers, and you'll be harvesting a bumper crop of homegrown potatoes this season.
+Plant Tui Certified Seed Potatoes in garden beds or containers.

 1. Grow your potatoes from Tui Certified Seed Potatoes – these are certified to ensure they are true to type, and will grow a healthy crop.
 Select a variety of seed potatoes that suits your tastes/how long you want to wait for your potatoes to be ready.
-View the list of Tui Seed Potato Varieties here.
+View the list of Tui Seed Potato Varieties here, and click here for a guide to picking your potato variety.

 2. Buy your seed potatoes at least a month before planting, to enable them to sprout.
 Remove them from the bag and place in trays in a dry, airy spot away from direct sunlight, until sprouts are approximately 20-40mm long.